 What is the rate of interest applicable on SGBs?

 The interest rates of Sovereign Gold Bond tranches are set by the RBI at the time of their issuance, based on the domestic and international market conditions.
 Thus, the interest rates of SGBs can vary from one SGB tranche to another.
 For example, SGBs were first introduced, i.e., on November 30, 2015, at a fixed interest rate of 2.75% p.a.
 This was revised to 2.50% p.a. from October 2015 onwards and which has continued till the issuance of the last tranche on February 21, 2024.
-The interest is calculated on the amount of initial investment and is credited semi-annually to the bank account of the investor.
-The last interest will be payable on maturity along with the principal.

-How does SGB Work?
+How does SGB Works in India?

 People also search for